StatPhysBio/biophysics/part0/README.md

 Note: anytime you want to start an instance of JupyterLab, you need to

 1. Start `Anaconda prompt`/`Terminal`.
-2. Type ```conda activate biophys2022```.
+2. Type ```conda activate biophys```.
 3. Type `jupyter lab`.

 Among other things in the browser, we should see

 ![](imgs/notebook_kernels.png)

-Now, anytime you start a notebook for this class, click `biophys2022`.
+Now, anytime you start a notebook for this class, click `biophys`.
-It will allow you to use all the scientific computing packages that we installed in the `biophys2022`	virtual environment.
+It will allow you to use all the scientific computing packages that we installed in the `biophys` virtual environment.

 ## Guidelines
 That's all for the setup.